rsobo/card-system-app-public/README.md

 - **Automatic Printing:** After successfully creating a new member or gift card, the application will automatically take you to the **Print Screen**.
 - **Gift Card Designs:** When printing a gift card, you will be shown a selection of available card designs.
 Click on the design you wish to use, then click the **"Print Selected Design"** button.
-- **Mock Printing:** For testing without a physical printer, an administrator can enable "Print Mocking".
-This will save a PNG image of what *would* have been printed to your computer's Desktop.